RTEMS/rtems-docs/bsp_howto/target_dependant_files.rst

 indicative of the functionality of the code within that directory.

 The build order of the BSP is determined by the Makefile structure.
-This structure is discussed in more detail in the `Makefiles`_ chapter.
+This structure is discussed in more detail in the :ref:`Makefiles` chapter.

 .. sidebar: